Detecting wide binaries using machine learning algorithms: Introduction

 Machine Learning (ML) has evolved into one of the most pivotal tools in the era of data intensive astronomy due to its efficiency and scalability, and is set to play a key role in the search for new physics in the coming decades.
 In recent literature, various studies have employed machine learning techniques to extract information from raw data which is otherwise difficult to analyse analytically and often computationally expensive.
 Stellar classification on the SIMBAD database was studied in Ref. \cite{Cody_2024}, classification of accretion states of black holes was studied in Ref. \cite{Sreehari_2021}, imposing constraints on the deviations from general relativity using ML in Ref. \cite{Alestas_2022}, the detection and parameter estimation process of gravitational waves using ML was carried out in Ref. \cite{Koloniari_2025}.
 For an exhaustive summary of recent works in this directions, see Refs. \cite{baron2019,haghighi2023,li2025}.

-In this paper, we take first steps to introduce machine learning assisted search for new physics in recently released Gaia DR3 dataset through primarily two sets of problems: (i) classification of wide binaries, and (ii) predicting deviations in the wide binaries.
-The former is among the well-known classification problems in astronomy, and extensively studied in literature using both traditional statistical methods \cite{El_Badry_2021,banik2018,chae2023robustevidencebreakdownstandard} and machine learning techniques \cite{Sreehari_2021,Cody_2024,li2025} in different contexts.
-The classification problem of wide binaries is interesting because these are gravitationally bound pairs of stars with large separations and can be used to study stellar evolution, dynamics, galactic structure as well as potential signatures of deviations from standard gravity \cite{Hernandez_2012}.
+In this paper, we take the first steps to introduce machine learning assisted search for new physics in the recently released Gaia DR3 dataset through the classification of wide binaries.
+The wide binary classification problem is among the well-known classification problems in astronomy, and extensively studied in literature using both traditional statistical methods \cite{El_Badry_2021,banik2018,chae2023robustevidencebreakdownstandard} and machine learning techniques \cite{Sreehari_2021,Cody_2024,li2025} in different contexts.
+The classification problem of wide binaries is interesting because these are gravitationally bound pairs of stars with large separations and can be used to study stellar evolution, dynamics, galactic structure, as well as potential signatures of deviations from standard gravity \cite{Hernandez_2012}.
 Wide binary pairs of stars separated by thousands to tens of thousands of astronomical units operate precisely in the low-acceleration regime where modified gravity effects might emerge.
 Recent Gaia data releases have provided an unprecedented opportunity to study these systems across the Galaxy with high precision.
 However, identifying true gravitationally bound pairs and detecting subtle anomalies in their dynamics is complicated by noise, contamination and the scale of the dataset, thereby necessitating complex statistical analysis \cite{El_Badry_2021}.